How can social casino affiliates create landing pages for paid traffic?

 Design and copy considerations

-Write CTAs that describe the action without hyperbole—phrases like “Continue to offer,” “Submit email,” or “Learn more” are descriptive without being promotional.
-Include trust indicators appropriate for B2B affiliate contexts (partner references, reputation badges) while avoiding claims that could be misleading.
-Ensure typography and tap targets are optimized for mobile, and place required disclosures and opt-ins where they are visible but not intrusive.
+Avoid multiple competing CTAs that split attention and make results harder to analyze.
+Write CTAs that describe the action without hype—phrases such as “Continue to offer,” “Submit email,” or “Learn more” are clear without being promotional.
+Include trust indicators appropriate for a B2B affiliate context, such as partner references or reputation badges, while avoiding claims that could be misleading or difficult to substantiate.

 - Prioritize clarity: concise headlines, scannable layouts, strong visual hierarchy